 Medium shades like taupe or soft gray often strike a balance, making them versatile for various climates.
 They reflect some heat while still absorbing enough to provide warmth in cooler months.

 Consider the existing colors of your home’s siding, trim, and landscaping.
-Use color swatches or metal roof color chart to see how different metal roof colors look in natural light and against your home’s features.
+Use color swatches or metal roof color chart to see how different colors look in natural light and against your home’s features.